 - Checkout form

 - Signing up at an online service

 Unlike touchpoints, channels are a medium of communication between a company and its customers.
 It is the environment where touchpoints occur.
-It can be a corporate website or the phone the customer uses when calling the customer support.
+It can be a corporate website or the phone the customer uses when calling customer support.
 Some channels are interactive, that is they can give your customer a response, e.g., live chat, phone calls, social network.
-While others are not, e.g., billboard, flyers.
+While others are not, e.g., billboards, flyers.
 Channels can be both offline (brick and mortar store, an ad at an airport) and digital (a website or a mobile app).

 A few examples of channels:

 - Skype call